snaplet/docs-old/docs/03-getting-started/03-data-operations.md

 ## Transforming data

-In the previous step Snaplet generated a `.snaplet/transform.ts` file, where it identified columns that may contain personally identifiable information (PII), and associated a JavaScript function to those columns so that the values in the snasphot are anonymized.
+In the previous step Snaplet generated a `.snaplet/transform.ts` file, where it identified columns that may contain personally identifiable information (PII), and associated a JavaScript function to those columns so that the values in the snapshot are anonymized.

 The JavaScript functions are mapped to the structure of your database.
 As an example, if you have a `User` table with an `email` column you can transform the original value to a new one with the following: